informaticaucm-TPI/2425-Lemmings/enunciados/practica1/practica1.md

 To represent one of the types of element that can appear on the board, referred to as game objects, you will need at least the following classes:

 - `Lemming`: objects of this class represent individual lemmings.
-The class has at least the following attributes: position `(column, row)`, a boolean attribute indicating if it is alive or not, an attribute storing its direction of movement, an attribute storing the force of a fall, as well as two attributes explained below: one called `role` of type `WalkerRole`, representing the current role of the lemming, and one called `game` of type `Game` (this class is presented below).
+The class has at least the following attributes: position on the board, a boolean attribute indicating if it is alive or not, an attribute storing its direction of movement, an attribute storing the force of a fall, as well as two attributes explained below: one called `role` of type `WalkerRole`, representing the current role of the lemming, and one called `game` of type `Game` (this class is presented below).

   The attribute of type `WalkerRole` represents the role of the lemming at that moment.
 The `Lemming` class will delegate many of its tasks to this attribute, enabling its behaviour and how it is displayed to be easily changed at run-time, simply by changing its value.
 However, in this assignment, the lemmings do not change role and the only role to be implemented is that of ***basic walker***.